atbrandt/DeadbearBot/README.md

 The current todo list includes:
 * Make the bot say things in nicely formatted messages
 * Make the bot programmatically log certain events in a server to a specified channel
-* Assign a role to anyone via command
 * Add mute/kick/ban functions to the bot
 * Assign multiple roles to users when joining the server
 * Allow greeting/leave messages to be sent at a channel level